Okanjo/okanjo-docs/static/docs/js/OkanjoJS.md

 disable_inline_buy ((data-disable-inline-buy)) ((optional, default is `false`)) :   When `true`, disables the native inline-buy experience and forces a pop-up or redirect. expandable ((optional, default is `true`))
 :   When `false`, the inline-buy experience will only be allowed to fit in the ad widget that contains the product widget.
 When `true`, the inline-buy experience may expand and overlap page content.
-This is mainly a pass-through parameter from the Ad widget configuration, and is a placeholder for future IAB-expandable functionality.
+This is mainly a pass-through parameter from the Ad widget configuration, and is a placeholder for future IAB-expandable functionality. proxy_url ((optional, default is `null`))
+:   Third-party click-tracking URL.
+When set, This URL will be inserted into the click-through process.
+URL is expected to accept the encoded `buy_url` on the end of the URL.
+See the [Ad Server](#introduction-quick-start-ad-server) section for more information.

 ### Sense Parameters